Using the Service Center Inbound Tab

 - Select Create

-- Navigate to Admin > Configuration > Email and Domain Configuration > Email Addresses.
+Navigate to Admin > Configuration > Email and Domain Configuration > Email Addresses. - Select Create

-- Ensure at least one queue is configured for each email address in the Case Queue (case_queue__v) object.
+- Ensure at least one queue is configured for each email address by enter the following:- Queue - Display name for the queue.
+For example, Support

 - Navigate to Admin > Configuration > Object Lifecycles > Console Channel Lifecycle.